prototypefund/iconet-Foundation-funkwhale/docs/admin/configuration.rst

 ---------------------

 Those are located in your ``.env`` file, which you should have created during installation.
-A full list of available variables can be seen :ref:`below <environment-variables>`.
+A full list of available variables is given :ref:`below <environment-variables>`.

 Options from this file are heavily commented, and usually target lower level and technical aspects of your instance, such as database credentials.